2011 World Modern Pentathlon Championships

 The 2011 World Modern Penthathlon Championship was held in Moscow, Russia from September 8 to September 14, 2011.
 The event was supposed to take place in Cairo but because of the 2011 Egyptian revolution it was moved to avoid any further political instability.
-The event includes pistol shooting, fencing, 200m swimming, show jumping and a 3 km run.
+The event included pistol shooting, fencing, 200 m swimming, show jumping and a 3 km run.
 For the first time laser pistols were used.